 Before Darkness: Minshuku Tsugizakura till 6 pm

-Breathtaking views, uncountable moss-covered shrines and small temple lining the small path through rapidly changing flora and fauna lower and higher parts of the mountains.
-In front of every shrine, we started to bow and pay tribute commemorating the tradition of hundreds of years Kumano Kodo Pilgrimage.
+Breathtaking views, uncountable moss-covered shrines, and small temple lining the small path through rapidly changing flora and fauna in lower and higher parts of the mountains.
+In front of every shrine, we started to bow and pay tribute commemorating the tradition of hundreds of years of Kumano Kodo Pilgrimage history.
 It truly became an intense feeling to be part of this history.

 Be aware, that we already hiked for almost 8 hours.
 This part was pure torture!
-And the dawn here in Japan comes really quick.
+And the dawn here in Japan comes quickly.
 So don’t forget: Every evening at around 6 pm it is dark in Japan, at least in September.
-But it was almost 6 pm and we were still not at the Minshuku.
+But it was almost 6 pm, and we were still not at the Minshuku.
 Lucky us and thanks to our great organization of the daily hike time, at exactly 6 pm we entered our private guest house.
-Done, with the day, the world and every snake in this mountains!
+Done, with the day, the world, and every snake in these mountains!

 Karl & Daan.